mfindley/Mayfly_ContinuousTemperatureLogger/README.md

   * In the Arduino IDE, go to `Tools > Manage Libraries` and type the name of the library in the search bar and press "`Enter`" on your keyboard.
   * Select the library found and click the "`Install`" button.
-  * Click the `Close` button when you have finished instaling all of the libraries.
+  * Click the `Close` button when you have finished installing all of the libraries.

 If you want to change the interval that the Mayfly wakes up to record data, search for the following line (in the `loop()` function):

 `if(currentminute % 1 == 0) {`

 You can change `currentminute % 1` to whatever value suits your needs.
 For testing purposes, it is convenient to have the time set low so you do not have to wait long for each reading.
 In the field you may want to increase the time to 5 or 15 minutes, depending on how precise you want your data to be.

+Plug the OneWire Temperature Sensor into the Grove port marked `D4-5` on the Mayfly board.

-Upload the sketch to the Mayfly by clicking the `Upload` button, hold `Crtl+U` or select `Sketch > Upload` from then menu.
+Upload the sketch to the Mayfly by clicking the `Upload` button, hold `Crtl+U` or select `Sketch > Upload` from the menu.

 Open the Serial Monitor by pressing the `Serial Monitor` button, hold `Ctrl+Shift+M` or select `Tools > Serial Monitor` from the menu.
 Make sure the "`baud`" rate option at the bottom right side of the window is set to "`9600`".

+**The logger prints out blah blah ...**

 ## Field Installation